-Box 8.
+Box 10.
 Some Innovative Tools and Approaches

-- Integrity Pacts: used by Transparency International, India (see below) and Uganda; Delna in Latvia - Public expenditure tracking: used by ASYOUSED in Cameroon and PAGE in Ghana - Use of ICT: Ecolink in the Philippines use mobile phones to report abuse of government vehicles; YAA in Kenya invite youth to report on corruption in education using SMS messages - Codes of Ethics: TI Mongolia have introduced CoE for judges and is now monitoring its use - Checking drug trials: Jananeethi in India works to protect medical patients from exploitation - Strengthening public procurement systems: e.g. CLARION and NCCK in Kenya; DARC in Nigeria - Enhancing access to information: Most Indian partners use Right to Information (RTI) legislation to expose official corruption - Scrutinizing the scrutinizers: Many groups closely monitor, advise, feed complaints into and expose failings of the bodies set up by governments to monitor use of public funds and service providers - Strengthening integrity institutions: GIC supports Mongolia's anti-corruption commission by connecting it to NGOs; various partners work with the Inspector General of Government in Uganda
+- Integrity Pacts: used by Transparency International, India and Uganda and Delna in Latvia - Public expenditure tracking: by ASYOUSED in Cameroon and Pro-Democracy in Romania - Use of ICT: Ecolink in the Philippines use mobile phones to report abuse of government vehicles; YAA in Kenya invite youth to report on corruption in education using SMS messages - Codes of Ethics: TI Mongolia have introduced a Code of Ethics for judges and is now monitoring its use - Strengthening public procurement systems: e.g. CESD in Azerbaijan and NCCK in Kenya. - Enhancing access to information: e.g. Group Faro in Ecuador and IAPA in Azerbaijan; most Indian partners use Right to Information (RTI) legislation to expose official corruption - Scrutinizing the scrutinizers: Many groups monitor, advise, feed complaints into and expose failings of bodies set up by governments to monitor use of public funds and service providers - Strengthening integrity institutions: WSP supports Mongolia's anti-corruption commission through training and by connecting it to NGOs; in Uganda various partners, especially ULS, work with the Inspector General of Government and the Anti-Corruption Court.

-Integrity Pacts in India: TI-India has persuaded many of India's largest State-Owned Enterprises to sign up to Integrity Pacts, committing their procurements to greater standards of transparency and to independent scrutiny.
+Integrity Pacts in India:

+TI-India has persuaded many of India's largest State-Owned Enterprises to sign up to Integrity Pacts, committing their procurements to greater standards of transparency and to independent scrutiny.
 This has revealed many examples of corruption, including 6 successful prosecutions, including jail sentences.
-Currently a \$15M corruption case is being investigated which centres on a major international construction company.
-Lesser crimes revealed include collusion to prepare bidding documents that favour particular companies.
+Currently a \$15M corruption case is being investigated which centers on a major international construction company.
+Lesser crimes revealed include collusion to prepare bidding documents that favor particular companies.
 The Government of India has now required all public procurements to have such pacts, which is good progress and has encouraged many more whistle-blowers to come forward, but there is a serious shortage of the trained and certified Independent External Monitors to scrutinize the procurements.
-As a result of this work, TI has also been working with parliamentarians to craft a whistle-blowers' protection act.
+As a result of this work, TI-I has also been working with parliamentarians to craft a whistle-blowers' protection act.